Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 It is considered to be a best practice to keep all Aruba CX platform devices running the same software version.

-Aruba CX devices two software image banks, which means sw images can be pre-staged to the device without booting to the new image.
+Aruba CX devices two software image banks, which means switch images can be pre-staged to the device without booting to the new image.

 If upgrading to a new major branch, in Aruba identified by the second integer in the software image number.

-When upgrading past a major software release, for example, from 10.9 to 10.11 (and skipping 10.10.xxxx) issue the `allow-unsafe-upgrades` command to allow any low level firmware/driver upgrades to complete.
+When upgrading past a major software release, for example, from 10.9 to 10.11 (and skipping `10.10.xxxx`) issue the `allow-unsafe-upgrades` command to allow any low level firmware/driver upgrades to complete.
 If going from the 10.6 branch to 10.7 branch, this step can be skipped as the low level firmware/driver upgrade would be automatically completed.

 ```bash
 config
 sw-leaf-001(config)# allow-unsafe-updates 30
 ```

 This command will enable non-failsafe updates of programmable devices for the next 30 minutes.
 First, wait for all line and fabric modules to reach the ready state, and then reboot the switch to begin applying any needed updates.
 Ensure that the switch will not lose power, be rebooted again, or have any modules removed until all updates have finished and all line and fabric modules have returned to the ready state.

 **WARNING:** Interrupting these updates may make the product unusable!